Risk Factors Dashboard

 Our success is substantially dependent on franchise royalties and the overall success of our franchisees' salons.
 Many franchisees have seen a decline in revenues in recent years which reduces their profitability.
 As a result, franchise salon closures have increased, which reduces our royalty income.
 In addition, franchisees may be unable to pay their royalties which could decrease cash collections.
 Some franchisees have stopped paying rents as they come due, reduced operating hours, or closed before the lease end date, which are violations of the lease agreements and may result in penalties depending on the lease, which may increase our cash outflows when the franchisee subleases from us, or we guarantee the lease.
 Franchisees who decide to close their salons when there is not another franchisee willing to take over their business decreases the size of our fleet and our royalty revenues.

 To support and enhance our franchisees' businesses, we may need to invest in certain unanticipated new capabilities and/or services, and we will need to determine the appropriate amount of investment to optimize the success of our franchisees, while ensuring that the level of investment supports our expected return on those investments.
 If we are not able to identify the right level of support and effectively deliver those resources to our franchisees, our results of operations and business may be adversely affected.
+Furthermore, as a franchised business, we may be exposed to additional legal, compliance and operational risks specific to this business model, including the business failure of unproven new salon owners.
 Furthermore, as a fully franchised business, we may be exposed to additional legal, compliance and operational risks specific to this business model, including the business failure of unproven new salon owners.
-Furthermore, as a fully-franchised business, we may be exposed to additional legal, compliance and operational risks specific to this business model, including the business failure of unproven new salon owners.

 Our salons are dependent on a third-party preferred supplier agreement for merchandise.

-In fiscal year 2023, we entered into a preferred supplier agreement with a supplier.
-This change has reduced our product sales revenue.
-This change has and will continue to reduce our future revenue.
+We depend on a third-party preferred supplier agreement for merchandise.
 If our supplier is unable to source the products at the prices expected by our franchisees, our franchisees' profitability and our profitability may be adversely impacted.
-If our new supplier is unable to source the products at the prices expected by our franchisees, our franchisees' profitability and our profitability may be adversely impacted.
-Further, events or circumstances beyond our control, including economic instability and other impactful events and circumstances in the regions in which our supplier and its manufacturers are located, the financial instability of our supplier, our supplier's failure to meet our terms and conditions or our supplier standards, product safety and quality issues, disruption or delay in the transportation of products from our supplier and its manufacturers to our salons, transport availability and cost, transport security, inflation and other factors relating to the supplier and the areas in which it operates, may adversely impact our and our franchisees' profitability.
+Further, events or circumstances beyond our control, including economic instability and other impactful events and circumstances in the regions in which our supplier and its manufacturers are located, the financial instability of our supplier, our supplier's failure to meet our terms and conditions or our supplier standards, product safety and quality issues, disruption or delay in the transportation of products from our supplier and its manufacturers to our salons, transport availability and cost, transport

 It is important for us and our franchisees to attract, train and retain talented stylists and salon leaders.

-Our continued success depends, in part, on the success of our franchisees, which operate independently.
+Our continued success depends, in part, on the success of our franchisees, which operate independently.18Table of ContentsOur continued success depends, in part, on the success of our franchisees, which operate independently.

-As of June 30, 2024, 99.6% of our salons were franchised locations.
+As of June 30, 2025, approximately 92.5% of our salons were franchised locations.As of June 30, 2024, 99.6% of our salons were franchised locations.
 We derive revenues associated with our franchised locations primarily from royalties and fees.
 Our financial results are therefore substantially dependent upon the operational and financial success of our franchisees.
 As a franchise business, we are dependent on our franchisees.

 We have limited control over how our franchisees' businesses are operated.
 Though we have established operational standards and guidelines, franchisees own, operate, and oversee the daily operations of their salon, including employee-related matters and pricing.
 If franchisees do not successfully operate their salons in compliance with our standards, our brand reputation and image could be harmed, and our financial results could be affected.
 Additionally, if franchisees do not price their goods and services competitively, the franchisee may fail to maximize the financial performance of their salon.
 We could experience greater risks as the scale of our franchised salons increases.